-- With a population of more than 200 million, Nigeria is the most populous country in Africa, with almost half of its population under the age of 18. - Agriculture remains a critical sector, employing 35% of the workforce and contributing to 22% to GDP in 2021. - Nigeria has three main climatic zones: a hot and semi-arid Sahelian climate in the north, a tropical monsoon climate in the south, and a tropical savannah climate in the center. - The limited irrigation infrastructure and the diversity of climatic zones make Nigerian agriculture particularly vulnerable to various extreme climatic shocks.
+- With a population of more than 200 million, Nigeria is the most populous country in Africa, with almost half of its population under the age of 18. - Agriculture remains a critical sector, employing 35% of the workforce and contributing to 22% to GDP in 2021. - The limited irrigation infrastructure and the diversity of climatic zones make Nigerian agriculture particularly vulnerable to various extreme climatic shocks.